epccs/Gravimetric/readme.md

 ## [Hardware](./Hardware)

 Hardware files include a schematic, bill of materials, and various notes for testing and evaluation.
-[Layout] files are seperate.
+[Layout] files are separate.

 [Layout]: https://github.com/epccs/Eagle/

 ## Example

-This boad has a serial bus that allows multiple boards to be connected to a Single Board Computer (SBC).
-The 40 pin header is for a Raspberry Pi but may work with other SBC's.
+This board has a serial bus that allows multiple boards to be connected to a Single Board Computer (SBC).
+The 40 pin header is for a Raspberry Pi but may other SBC's also work (I do not test them, however).
 I use a Pi Zero (and Zero W which has WiFi).
-The RJ45 connectors are for the multi-drop serial bus (RPUBUS) and allow the SBC to access other boards.
-This board has the [RPUpi] hardware on it so shield headers are removed.
+The RJ45 connectors are for the multi-drop serial bus and allow the SBC to access the other boards.

 [RPUpi]: https://github.com/epccs/RPUpi/

 ![MultiDrop](./Hardware/Documents/MultiDrop.png "RPUicp MultiDrop")

 Diverting a calibration fluid onto a scale during a precisely measured time while measuring the meter flow pulses is how I am going to calibrate my meters.
 The start and stop events will be synchronized to the diversion's control and their event time can be compared to the flow meter events.
-The start and stop can be from a volume that is being calibrated.
+The START and STOP can be from a volume that is being calibrated.

-Note that the RPUBUS has been used and shown enough that I think it is time to simplified down to a single line.
+Note that the RPUBUS has been shown enough that I think it is time to simplify it down to a single line.

 ## AVR toolchain